Ryokucha-N/himitsu/README.md

   .tga
   .tif

-but in theory all rgba image formats with lossless compression are supported
+but in theory all RGBA image formats with lossless compression are supported

 ## Installation